MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-2-1-release.md

 We’re excited to announce Microsoft Teams (preview), the new version of Microsoft Teams desktop client.

-The Teams app has being rebuilt from the ground up, and you can now preview the next evolution of Microsoft Teams.
+The Teams app has been rebuilt from the ground up, and you can now preview the next evolution of Microsoft Teams.

 What can you expect?